Best Villages in Snowdonia to Visit

 Dolgellau hosts a popular and friendly Park Run every Saturday at 9am – all welcome – just register in advance.

+Barmouth or Abermaw/Barmo to give it its Welsh names – is one of the most popular villages in Snowdonia.
 Barmouth has seaside fun in buckets and spades.
 The huge sandy beach is clean and safe for bathing.
 There’s plenty of sand and dunes for both families and dog walkers to explore whether the tide is in or out, winter or summer.
-It’s the place for fish and chips, shopping for beach gear and crabbing off the quay.
+It’s the place for fish and chips, arcades and fun fair, shopping for beach gear and crabbing off the quay.
+You can also explore some stylish boutiques in atmospheric old buildings.
+As well as cafes and popular pubs like The Last Inn, nice restaurants include The Fanny Talbot which is listed in the Michelin Guide.
 You can walk across Barmouth’s iconic railway viaduct from our side of the Mawddach Estuary or drive around across the rickety toll bridge in about 20 minutes.

 Fairbourne

 Fairbourne is a small beach village 5 minutes drive from Graig Wen.
-There’s a deli, corner shops, fish and chips and a nice beach bar.
+There’s a couple of convenience stores, food takeaways fish and chips and a nice beach bar.
 The Fairbourne steam railway runs along the safe beach which is a mixture of sand and shingle.
 Great for body boarding and dog walking year round.
+It’s a much quieter alternative to Barmouth.
+Fairbourne and the surrounding landscape feature in locations for the atmospheric TV crime thriller Under Salt Marsh.

 Llwyngwril